Engineering Roadway Design with Accountability and Vision

 Harnessing the Power of BIM Technology to Optimize Collaborative, Successful Projects

-Tom Perry, Managing Director of Engineering Services, Shawmut Design and Construction
+Tom Perry, Senior Director - Engineering Services, Shawmut Design and Construction

 Harnessing the Power of BIM Technology to Optimize Collaborative, Successful ProjectsTom Perry, Managing Director of Engineering Services, Shawmut Design and Construction